Evidence for the charge asymmetry in $pp \rightarrow t\bar{t}$ production at $\sqrt{s}= 13$ TeV with the ATLAS detector: Event selection and reconstruction

 The $b$-jet candidates in the variables above are those assigned by the best jet permutation, so a $b$-jet candidate is not necessarily $b$-tagged.
 The reconstructed mass of the semileptonically decaying top quark requires the reconstruction of the neutrino four-momentum.
 Experimentally, only the magnitude of the neutrino three-momentum in the transverse direction, represented by \MET{}, and its angle in $\phi$ are accessible.
 Assuming no mass term for the neutrino, one parameter of the four-momentum must be determined.
 It is calculated using a $W$-boson mass constraint by exploiting the formula: $m^2_W = (p^{\ell} +p^{\nu})^2 = m_{\ell}^2 + 2(E^{\ell}E^{\nu} - \vec{p}^{\ell} \cdot \vec{p}^{\nu})$, where $p^{\ell}$ and $p^{\nu}$ are the four momenta of the charged lepton and the neutrino, respectively.
 This leads to a quadratic equation for the longitudinal component of the neutrino three-momentum, $p^{\nu}_z$.
 If real solutions are found, the solution which produces a reconstructed top-quark mass closest to the expected top-quark mass is chosen.
 If imaginary solutions are found, the transverse components of the neutrino three-momentum are varied until a real solution for $p^{\nu}_z$ is found.

 For the final selection, the best permutation in each event is required to have a BDT discriminant score $> 0.3$ in order to reject \ttbar combinatorial backgrounds and to suppress non-\ttbar background processes.
 For \ttbar signal events where a jet-to-parton assignment is possible for all partons from the \ttbar decay, the correct assignment is found for 75\% of the events.
 This represents 50\% of correctly assigned jets with respect to all \ttbar signal events passing event selection.
 Non-\ttbar background processes naturally populate lower regions of the BDT score, because the jet permutations are unable to satisfy the expected decay kinematics of a \ttbar pair.
 Imposing a threshold on the BDT score increases the ratio of signal to non-\ttbar background by a factor of ${\sim}2$.
 Table~\ref{tab:ljets_event_yields} shows the event yields after the event selection for the single-lepton resolved topology.
 Distributions of \mtt and \pttt for the single-lepton resolved 2$b$-inclusive region are shown in Figure~\ref{fig:prefit_ljets_resolved_mtt_pttt}.
-The total pre-marginalisation (see Section~\ref{sec:unfolding}) uncertainty is presented.
+The total uncertainty before marginalisation (see Section~\ref{sec:unfolding}) is presented.
+The uncertainty includes the experimental uncertainties, and the signal and background modelling uncertainties discussed in Section~\ref{sec:systematics}.